polyfills/ecstacy/README.md

 and `data.length['.min.js']` if you like to over-optimize.
 You also probably don't need to stringify the buffer to send it to the client.

+### ecstacy.stream(name, extension)

+Create a read stream for a file and extension instead of buffering it.
+Useful when serving files to the client.

 ### ecstacy.minify(name).then( => )

 Minify the asset and add its content length to `data.length`.